Stadio Diego Armando Maradona

 Stadio Diego Armando Maradona, strategically located in the Fuorigrotta district, enjoys excellent connectivity with all corners of the city.
 This area is serviced by Metro Line 2 and the Cumana line, along with a network of buses facilitating travel to and from the city centre.

-For those utilising the metro, the key station is ‘Campi Flegrei,’ situated 750 metres from the stadium, translating to a convenient 10-minute walk.
+For those using the metro, the key station is ‘Campi Flegrei,’ situated 750 metres from the stadium, which translates to a convenient 10-minute walk.
 Alternatively, the Cumana line offers the ‘Mostra-Stadio-Maradona’ stop, reducing the distance to 550 metres and a seven-minute walk.

 If opting for the bus route, hop on the 151 ANM line and disembark at Piazzale Tecchio.
 This bus route connects to central areas such as the Central Station, Molo Beverello, or Piazza Vittoria, providing flexibility and accessibility for matchday travel.